simonmichael/hledger/doc/CODE.md

 hledger is a suite of applications, tools and libraries.
 The main hledger code repository is [github.com/simonmichael/hledger](https://github.com/simonmichael/hledger) (shortcut url `code.hledger.org`).
-There are also various hledger addons maintained as separate projects with their own repos.
+There are also various hledger add-ons maintained as separate projects with their own repos.

 ## hledger packages